 - Heat maps and path analysis to boost your research insights along with session recordings and screen recording

-- Prototype testing specific templates to help you run early stage research
+- Prototype test specific templates to help you run early stage research

 Cons

-- Requires manual process of requesting for moderated studies
+- Currently requires manual process to request moderated studies and interviews

 2. UserTesting